djwrisley/RLAC/_posts/2024-02-08-cultural-heritage-numbers-S24.md

 ## Guidelines for the Assignment:

-The Cultural Heritage By the Numbers is an assignment in one step.
+Cultural Heritage By the Numbers is an assignment in one step.
 It builds upon the work we did in class on February 6 and 8 using the Jupyter notebooks in posit.cloud.
 There are three parts to the assignment.

 This assignment can be done alone or in pairs.
 If it is done in pairs, please compose a common markdown file which you place in both student sites.